On this page:

 Case for support

-The guidelines below list specific points that should be addressed when writing the case for support for Partnership grants but should be read in conjunction with the general guidance in section 2.4 of the MRC guidance for applicants.
-Each proposal is unique, and it is the responsibility of the applicant to ensure that all the reasonable questions that the referees and MRC research boards need to address are answered in the proposal, especially if the plan or resources are unusual or complex.
+The guidelines below list specific points that should be addressed in the case for support for partnership grants and should be read in conjunction with the general guidance in section 2.4 of the MRC guidance for applicants.
+Each proposal is unique, and it is the responsibility of the applicant to ensure that all the reasonable questions that peer reviewers and MRC research boards need to address are answered in the proposal, especially if the plan or resources are unusual or complex.

-For large facilities the case for support should be 12 pages regardless of the project duration.
-If funding is requested for a large facility in one university but which is providing a service to the research community as a whole, applicants should make this clear within their application.
+For infrastructures, the case for support should be 12 pages regardless of the project duration.
+If funding is requested for an infrastructure in one university but which is providing a service to the research community as a whole, then applicants should make this clear within their application.

 |Participants in the partnership and existing funding||